vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Usanas, p.
 163; Manusinfti men tions six, p.
 163.

 separated coparcener allowed to inherit, p.
 532; if she submitted to piyoga, pp. 539, 623; of predecea sed son preferred to daughter as heir, by Nandapandita, p.
 920; adoption by, p.
 955; of predeceased son or grandson, right of, p.
 560; succeeded to husband's estate, if small, according to Srikara, p.
 571; remarriage of, allowed by Vasiṣtha and Kautilya, pp. 105, 205; remarriage of, allowed by Nārada, p.
 473, remarriage of, condemned by Manu, pp. 205, 473; right to inherit to husband, pp. 334, 438–39, 486-87; not recognised by Nārada p.
 474; recognised by Yāj. and Bșhaspati; pp. 486–87; right of, to succeed, view of Samgrabakāra as to, p.
-558; right of, to succeed, view of Visvarūpa, P. 559; if tarkasū to be given maintenance only, p.
+558; right of, to succeed, view of Viśvarūpa, P. 559; if tarkasū to be given maintenance only, p.
 597; succeeded to her sonless busband and was bound to offer śrāddhas, p.
 521; to get 2000 kārśāpaṇas from husband's estate, p.
 532; right of, to gucceed, view of Haradatta, p.
 744; accord ing to A pastamba and Gautama, p.
 744.

 ife, called half of a man in